-- Non-Resident Export Permit \$35 (required for exporting moose, deer, elk and bear out of Ontario). - The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Permit Available through Environment and Climate Change Canada (p.94). (required for exporting wolf and black bear out of Canada, in some cases).
+- Non-Resident Export Permit \$35 Required for exporting moose, deer, elk and bear out of Ontario. - The Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) Permit.
+Available through Environment and Climate Change Canada (p.94).
+Required for exporting wolf and black bear out of Canada, in some cases.

-See the General Regulations section (p.37) for more information on exporting requirements.
+Go to the General Regulations section (p.37) for more information on exporting requirements.